Logo

 • Measures a student's performance at one single point in time

-• Can be highly correlated with a student's demographics
+• Is often correlated with a student's demographics and background

 • Is critical to a student's post-secondary opportunities